cesarcedillo/Ticketing/README.md

 * SQLite is used for local development and when running via Docker by default.
 No external DB configuration required unless specified.
 * The frontend expects the backend API URL to be set via `VITE_API_BASE_URL` (in `.env` for local dev or as a build arg for Docker).
-* No advanced authentication is implemented (public API for demonstration, default users provided).
 * All migrations are automatically applied on startup when using Docker.
 * OpenTelemetry and Zipkin are enabled by default for distributed tracing.